 - Cash and travel documents.
-Theft of cash and loss, theft or damage of your important travel documents are covered.
+Theft of cash and the loss, theft or damage of your important travel documents are all covered.

 - Rental vehicle excess.
 If your rental car is crashed, stolen or damaged, you’ll receive cover for the rental vehicle insurance excess you need to pay.